 10. If the reconstruction is not good enough, mark Manual Tie Points in the areas that are not well reconstructed and Reoptimize: How to import and mark Manual Tie Points (MTPs).

-11. Generate the Quality Report by clicking Process > Generate Quality Report and repeat step 9 and 10 till the reconstruction is good.
+11. Generate the Quality Report by clicking Process > Generate Quality Report and repeat steps 9 and 10 till the reconstruction is good.

 12. Once the reconstruction is good, save the optimized camera parameters so that they can be used as initial values for other projects: